stakater/mto-docs/content/how-to-guides/azure-pricing.md

 Next, create a secret for the Azure Service Principal

+!!! note
-> **Note**: When managing the service account key as a Kubernetes secret, the secret must reference the service account key JSON file, and that file must be named `service-key.json`.
+    When managing the service account key as a Kubernetes secret, the secret must reference the service account key JSON file, and that file must be named `service-key.json`.

 ```bash
 kubectl create secret generic azure-service-key -n opencost --from-file=service-key.json